Master of Mechanical Engineering in the UK is a one-year programme and is available at over 50 universities.

-Regarding the Mechanical engineering scopes, companies like Jaguar Land Rover, Babcock Marine, BAE system INCDyson, Cobham PLC, Siemens, and others are among the top recruiters for a Master of Mechanical Engineering Graduates in the UK.
+Regarding the Mechanical engineering scopes, companies like Jaguar Land Rover, Babcock Marine, BAE system INCDyson, Cobham PLC, Siemens, and others are among the top recruiters for Master of Mechanical Engineering Graduates in the UK.

 Why study Master of Mechanical Engineering in the UK?